|Nominal voltage:||3.2 V|

 LiFePO4 is a very safe technology, with no spontaneous combustion, fire and explosion.The self discharge rate is very low.
 There is no memory effect – the cells can be recharged at any state of discharge.

 The following chart shows the discharging capacity test.
-Even the Discharging current 1C and 3C in voltage range 2.15V - 3,35V.
+Even the Discharging current 1C in voltage range 2.15V - 3,35V.

 |Important: Always follow the guidelines in the USER MANUAL|